gcanales75/stp-sec-gov-at-scale/content/work2/task-3.md

 	docker run -P -d -p 8080:80 stp/website
 	```

-	You can preview the a running application in Cloud9, let's look at it:
+	You can preview a running application in Cloud9, let's look at it:

 1. Go to Preview -> Preview Running Application